tpwade/1D_BFieldTrace/README.md

  * The above analogGain/adcRes lead to
    * sensitivity of 0.150 uT/LSB (XY) 0.242 uT/LSB (Z)
    * range of +/- 4.9 mT (XY), +/- 7.9 mT (Z) (int16)
+   * The H12 gradient has and efficiency of approx 0.220 mT/m/A so on a 20A DC
+   supply, and r=0.12m, so anticipate peak fields of around 500 uT.

 ## Recommended data acquisition approach: